usmanajmal/react-project/todo-app/README.md

 ReactStarter
 ====

-Use this as a starting point for working on chapters of the [Build Web Apps with React JS and Flux](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
+Use this as starting point for React projects
 ---

 ###Getting Started###